Arizona HELOC Guide 2026: Compare Rates, Requirements & Top Lenders

 Arizona HELOC qualification requirements are broadly consistent with national standards.
 Arizona has no unusual state restrictions that complicate the process, unlike Texas, where home equity lending operates under significantly different rules.

-Credit Score: A credit score of 620 is the minimum at most Arizona lenders.
+1. Credit Score: A credit score of 620 is the minimum at most Arizona lenders.
 Scores of 680 and above access better rates, and 740 or above typically qualifies for the most competitive pricing available.
 Desert Financial’s best rate requires 740+.
-Arizona Central and Arizona Federal work with borrowers in the 640–720 range at competitive credit union pricing.
-For the full three-tier breakdown, see what credit score you need for an Arizona HELOC →.
+Arizona Central and Arizona Federal work with borrowers starting as low as 620.
+For the full three-tier breakdown, see what credit score you need for an Arizona HELOC.

-Combined Loan-to-Value Ratio (CLTV): Most Arizona HELOC lenders allow a maximum CLTV of 80% to 85%.
+2. Combined Loan-to-Value Ratio (CLTV): Most Arizona HELOC lenders allow a maximum CLTV of 80% to 85%.
 This means your existing mortgage plus the new HELOC cannot exceed 80%–85% of your home’s current appraised value.
-For the full CLTV and equity-requirement detail, see how much home equity you need for a HELOC →.
-To run your own numbers first, see how to calculate your Arizona home equity →.
+For the full CLTV and equity-requirement detail, see how much home equity you need for a HELOC.
+To run your own numbers first, see how to calculate your Arizona home equity.

-Given the appreciation in the Phoenix Valley (with North Scottsdale’s 85255 ZIP posting 8.2% year-over-year growth in Q1 2026 per ARMLS), many Valley homeowners find their CLTV position is stronger than they expected.
+Given the appreciation in the Phoenix Valley (with North Scottsdale’s 85255 ZIP posting 8.2% year-over-year growth in Q2 2026 per ARMLS), many Valley homeowners find their CLTV position is stronger than they expected.

 The Scottsdale Equity Calculation Example: